-In 2011, Marc Andreessen, in his famous essay, ominously yet optimistically pointed out that "software is eating the world," and it's fair to say that it hasn't missed many meals since.
+In 2011, Marc Andreessen, in his famous essay(link is external), ominously yet optimistically pointed out that "software is eating the world," and it's fair to say that it hasn't missed many meals since.
 Software is so ubiquitous throughout every business and industry that any organization with a crumb of dependence on information or communications must reimagine itself as a software company or risk being consumed by more efficient, capable and productive competition.

 The software revolution that Andreessen predicted is in full swing and a new system of order is clearly settling into place.
 First, Borders and Barnes & Noble felt the impact of Amazon's online presence and then Blockbuster ultimately met its end because of the Netflix appeal; music is in the hands of iTunes, Spotify and whatever Kanye and Jay-Z are up to; the most successful direct marketing platforms are Google, Facebook and Twitter; and Walmart, the world's largest brick-and-mortar has recently shown an aggressive appetite for ecommerce and online retail.